Isac-E-Perez/K-means-Cluster-Analysis/README.md

 **Clustering Distance Measures**

 The classification of observations into groups requires some methods for computing the distance or the (dis)similarity between each pair of observations.
 The result of this computation is known as a **dissimilarity** or **distance matrix**.
 There are many methods to calculate this distance information; the choice of distance measuring is a critical step in clustering.
-It defines how the similarity of two elements (x,y) is calculated and it will influence the shape of the clusters.
+It defines how the similarity of two elements ( x , y ) is calculated and it will influence the shape of the clusters.

 The classical methods for distance measurements are *Euclidean* and *Manhattan distance*.
 The one I will be using is *Euclidean*, which is defined as followed: